super7ramp/croiseur/croiseur-spi/README.md

     * SPIs may depend on `croiseur-common`, as `croiseur-common` strives for backward compatibility;
 * SPIs shall have their own versioning scheme.

+> Note: Until a first stable version of Croiseur is made, the above rules are not strictly enforced.
+> SPIs may break, and the SPI versions follow the Croiseur API version.